RickaPrincy/hotelxpress-api/README.md

 ```
 - You can also find a  `.env` example [here](./.env.example)) :

-- The token is just some text that you choose, which is necessary for authentication.
+- The token just some text that you want which is necessary for the authentification

-- Next, install all dependencies with the following command:
+- Next, install all dependecies with the following command

 ```sh
 npm install
 ```

-- That's it!
-You can now run the server with:
+- That's it, you can now run the server with

 ```sh
 npm start